 For some general examples, the following statutory deadlines apply in the states we serve:

-These timelines start from the date of injury, which would be the date of the car accident in your case.
+These timelines start from the date of injury, which would be the date of the car accident in your accident report if it was filed at the scene.
 We can use the date on the crash report to determine your filing deadline.

 Get Help From a Car Accident Lawyer Today

 Morelli Law Firm can help you with your case.
 Contact our law firm to get started with your claim.
-Get a free case review with an auto accident lawyer today.
+Request a case evaluation from an auto accident lawyer today.